JuliaLang/PackageCompiler.jl/docs/src/libs.md

 end
 ```

-All C-callable functions will be exported and made available to programs which link to the
+All C-callable functions will be exported and made available to programs that link to the
 library.

 A skeleton of a library to start working from can be found
 [here](https://github.com/JuliaLang/PackageCompiler.jl/tree/master/examples/MyLib).

-A complete example which works on all supported 64-bit OS platforms can be found [here](https://github.com/simonbyrne/libcg).
+A complete example that works on all supported 64-bit OS platforms can be found [here](https://github.com/simonbyrne/libcg).
 (32-bit is not yet working there).

 The library is compiled using the [`create_library`](@ref) function, which takes the path to the
 source code and the destination directory.

 ```
 ~/PackageCompiler.jl/examples